medvedevgroup/HowDeSBT/tutorial/README.md

       done
 ```

-The result of this step is a Bloom filter for each of the fastq files, named
+The result of this step is a Bloom filter for each experiment, named
 EXPERIMENT1.bf, EXPERIMENT2.bf, etc.

 ### (3) Create a tree topology.